qualcomm/aimet/Docs/glossary.rst

    PyTorch
       A open-source deep learning framework developed by Facebook's AI Research lab (FAIR), widely used in research environments.

+   QAIRT
+      Qualcomm AI Engine Direct.
+(Formerly Qualcomm AI run-time.)

    QAT
       :term:`Quantization Aware Training`.

-   QDO
+   QDQ
       Quantize and dequantize operations.

+   QNN
+      Qualcomm Neural Network.
+Another name for Qualcomm AI Engine Direct.

+   Qualcomm AI Engine Direct
+      An SDK for running models on Qualcomm accelerators.

    Qualcomm Innovation Center
       A division of Qualcomm, Inc. responsible for developing advanced technologies and open-source projects, including AIMET.

    Quantization
-      A model :term:`compression` technique that reduces the bits used to represent each weight and :term:`activation` in a neural network, typically from floating-point 32-bit numbers to 8-bit integers.
+      A model :term:`compression` technique that reduces the bits used to represent each weight and :term:`activation` in a neural network, often from floating-point 32-bit numbers to 8-bit integers.

    Quantization-Aware Training
       A technique in which :term:`quantization` is simulated throughout the training process so that the network adapts to the lower precision during training.